 02 of 08

 Benjamin Moore’s Bradstreet Beige is a warm neutral beige that leans toward taupe.
-As any good neutral color, its ability to enhance any space while retaining its own style, makes it a great choice for most rooms.
+As with any good neutral color, its ability to enhance a space while retaining its own style makes it a great choice for most rooms.
 Because Bradstreet Beige is a warm paint color, it's easiest to pair with other warm colors.
-Cool blue accents look wonderful to a room painted in Bradstreet Beige.
+Cool blue accents look wonderful in a room painted in Bradstreet Beige.
 Warm beiges and taupes can work with other cool color accents if they are crisp and not too muted.

 03 of 08

-Choosing a white paint can be difficult as white can look gray, yellow or even pink.
+Kelly-Moore Paints' Rotunda White is a gorgeous warm white paint color.
+Choosing a white paint can be difficult as white can appear gray, yellow, or even pink.
 A warm white like Rotunda White is the perfect choice when you're adding warm color accents.
 It can also work with cool colors if they’re saturated, and not overly gray.
 Using a warm white in your color scheme can improve color harmony and warmth.

 04 of 08

 Valspar Blue Arrow